ivyfong/Surfs-Up/README.md

 A Flask API was created based on the first 2 analyses completed.

 ## **Tools:**
-1. Python -  SQLAlchemy, Flask, Pandas, Numpy
+1. Python -  SQLAlchemy, Flask, Pandas, Matplotlib, Numpy, and Scipy
 2. HTML

 ## **Screenshots (Graphs):**